farhiongit/message-in-the-bottle/README.md

 > int **BOTTLE_DRAIN** (BOTTLE (*T*) \*bottle, [*T*& message])
 >
-> *The second argument `message` is optional.
+> *The second argument `message` is an optional variable name.
 If omitted, the bottle is drained but the message is not fetched and is lost.*
 >
-> *It is of type T&.
+> *It is of type T& (a reference to a variable).
 > It is passed as a **reference**, and not as a pointer to T.
 > Therefore, it might be modified by the callee (just a little bit of macro magic here).*

 The receivers can receive messages (draining form the tap), as long as the bottle is not closed, by calling `BOTTLE_DRAIN (`*bottle*`, `*message*`)`.
+The received message feeds the variable `message`.

-- `BOTTLE_DRAIN` returns 0 (with `errno` set to `ECONNABORTED`) if there is no data to receive and the bottle was closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`).
+- `BOTTLE_DRAIN` returns 0 immediately (with `errno` set to `ECONNABORTED`) if there is no data to receive and the bottle was previously closed (by `BOTTLE_CLOSE_AND_WAIT_UNTIL_EMPTY`, see below).

-    This condition (returned value equal to 0 and `errno` equal to `ECONNABORTED`) should be handled by the eaters and stop the reception of any data from the bottle.
+    This condition (returned value equal to 0 and `errno` equal to `ECONNABORTED`) should be handled by the receivers (by stopping the reception of any data from the bottle).

-- If there is data to receive, `BOTTLE_DRAIN` receives a *message* from the bottle (it modifies the value of the second argument *message* passed by *"reference"* and returns 1.
+- If there is data to receive, `BOTTLE_DRAIN` receives a *message* from the bottle (it modifies the value of the second argument *message* passed by *"reference"* and returns 1 immediately.

   Messages are received in the **exact order** they have been sent, whatever the capacity of the buffer defined by `BOTTLE_CREATE`.

-- Otherwise (there is no data to receive and the bottle is not closed), `BOTTLE_DRAIN` waits until there is data to receive.
+- Otherwise (there is no data to receive and the bottle is not closed), `BOTTLE_DRAIN` waits until there is data to receive. *It is precisely this behavior that ensures synchronicity between the sender and the receiver*.

 Therefore `BOTTLE_DRAIN` returns 1 if a message has been sucessfully received from the bottle.